shaniz/Audio-Classification/README.md

 python B3-analysis_pretrained.py --config_path config/B3/densenet/weight_fusion
 ```

-The training process (loss+accuracy) are saved in the 'runs' directory.
+The training process (loss+accuracy) is saved in the 'runs' directory.
 You can see the training process by running:
 ```console
 tensorboard --logdir=<log-directory>